rctn/sparsecoding/README.md

 5. Install the natural images dataset from this link: https://rctn.org/bruno/sparsenet/IMAGES.mat
 6. Try running the demo notebook: `examples/sparse_coding.ipynb`

-Note: If you are using a jupyter notebook, you will need to restart the jupyter kernel each time you change a source file.
+Note: If you are using a Jupyter notebook and change a source file, you can either: 1) restart the Jupyter kernel, or 2) follow instructions [here](https://ipython.readthedocs.io/en/stable/config/extensions/autoreload.html#autoreload).

 # Contributing
 See the [contributing](docs/contributing.md) document!